yodkwtf/java-development-course/09-exception-handling/readme.md

 user.setUsername(scanner.nextLine());
 ```

-Hence, the correct way would be -
+Hence, the best way to predict and handle exceptions would be -

 ```java
 String username = scanner.nextLine();